matanio/storybook-addon-tailwind-autodocs/README.md

 - Works with Hot Module Reloading (HMR); so changes to your tailwind config are reflected in the storybook immediately
 - Displays the theme colors and typography using Storybook's doc blocks

-_More features coming soon:_
+_...and more features that are hopefully coming soon:_

-- Support for Spacing and Screen Break Points 📏
+- _Adding autodocs for tailwind spacing and screen break points_
-- Splitting up the documentation into separate tabs 🗂️
+- _Splitting up the documentation into separate tabs/entries_

+## Requirements
+- Storybook
+- TailwindCSS

 ## Installation